SPRING SPECIALS ARE IN FULL BLOOM!

 In order to snowboard, you’ll need the single-ticket access which is valid for both ski resorts (Big Bear Mountain and the Snow Summit).
 With one ticket (or seasonal pass), you can snowboard on both mountains, which offer lessons and equipment rentals in addition to their vast array of features.

-Snowshoeing in Big Bear
+Where to Ski in Big Bear

 After a day in the snow, head back to your cabin and warm up in front of the fireplace.
 If you are looking for accommodations in near Big Bear Lake, consider booking one of our vacation homes.